Calayan Island

 Calayan Island is located about 24 mi west-southwest of Babuyan Island off the north coast of the Philippines and belongs to the Babuyan Islands group in the Luzon Strait.
 The island is hemmed between Aparri and Batanes islands and it is larger than the Fuga Island, which is 25 mi away.
 Calayan is home to the Calayan rail, a flightless bird identified as a separate species in 2004 and endemic to Calayan Island.
 The island is part of the Municipality of Calayan.

 History

-The name of the island came from the Ibanag language, literally mean "where laya (ginger) is abounded".
+The name of the island came from the Ibanag language, meaning "where laya (ginger) is abounded".
 A mission headquarters was established on Calayan Island in 1722.
 During the Spanish colonial administration regime, the administrators were Don Licerio Duerme in 1896, Don Pedro Abad in 1897, and Don Angel Escalante during 1898–1902.